+When contemplating answering services for your United States-based business, you should also consider the question ‘Is a Spanish-language answering service the right move for my company?’
 No matter which industry you’re in, chances are you’re working with a Hispanic and/or Spanish-speaking community.
-With many in this group preferring to do business in Spanish – or at least have the option of doing business in Spanish – it makes sense to search for a bi-lingual answering service.
+With many in this group preferring to do business in Spanish – or at least have the option of doing business in Spanish – it makes sense to search for a bilingual answering service.
 When your incoming callers can be greeted and helped in the language they can communicate most comfortably in, everybody wins.

 Before you decide to hire a Spanish-language answering service, you will want to do some demographic research in your target market.
-Depending on your geographic location, you may have between 20% and 40% of the population preferring to speak in Spanish.
-Even those who speak English may have a limited understanding or vocabulary, and certainly not enough to help them describe important problems like medical, legal or repair needs.
+Depending on your geographic location, you may have between 20% and 40% of the population preferring to speak in Spanish, according to the Census Bureau.
+Even those who speak English may have issues with the language barrier, such as a lack of fluency with the technical language necessary to help them describe important problems like medical, legal, or repair needs.
+Besides Mexico, the United States is the country with the largest number of Spanish speakers in the world

 Working with a Spanish-language answering service can help your business in multiple ways.
 Here’s how: